short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 Short Pixel uses minimal resources and works well with any shared, cloud, VPS or dedicated web hosting.
 It can optimize any image you have on your website even the images that aren't listed in Media Library like those in galleries like <a href="https://wordpress.org/plugins/nextgen-gallery/" target="_blank">NextGEN</a>, <a href="https://wordpress.org/plugins/modula-best-grid-gallery/" target="_blank">Modula</a> or added directly via FTP!

 Both lossy and lossless image compression are available for the most common image types (JPG, PNG, GIF and WebP) plus PDF files.
-We also offer **glossy** JPEG compression which is a very high quality lossy optimisation algorithm.
+We also offer **glossy** JPEG compression which is a very high quality lossy optimization algorithm.
 Specially designed for photographers!
 Optimised images mean better user experience, better PageSpeed Insights or GTmetrix results, better Google PageRank and more visitors.

 Make an instant <a href="http://shortpixel.com/image-compression-test" target="_blank">image compression test</a> on your site or <a href="http://shortpixel.com/online-image-compression" target="_blank">compress some images</a> to make sure they are to your liking.